-My cousin, Ernest, was fifteen when he was deported from Hungary [really Czechoslovakia -- thanks to that useless idiot, Neville Chamberlain] to Auschwitz.
+My cousin, Ernest, was fifteen when he was deported from Hungary [really Czechoslovakia — no thanks to that useless idiot, Neville Chamberlain] to Auschwitz.
 Slave labourer, gathering bricks in the destroyed Warsaw Ghetto to be shipped back to Germany.
 Death march to Buchenwald Germany.
 Eventual liberation.

-On release Ernest returns home, to his family's house.
+On release Ernest, returns home, to his family's house.
 The now sixteen year old, who has already seen more of the struggle for life and survival than the average sixty year old, realises his parents are not returning home.
 Reality and death in Europe are too real for this generation.
-He too removes his kippa.
-He too wants no part in a God who could wreak this damage to his "very own" people.
+He too removes his kipa.
+He too wants no part in a God who could wreak this damage to his very own people.
 He decides to throw it all away.

 And he does.
-He participated in activities that would not meet his parents' approval; he ate food that they wouldn't want him to it.
-He was rebelling and his God deserved it.
+He participates in activities that would certainly not meet his parents' approval.
+He eats food they would not want him to eat.
+He was rebelling and his God deserved it!

-"I woke up in a sweat; my clothes were soaked through.
+"I awoke in a sweat.
+My clothes were soaked through.
 Deep down inside, I knew what I had to do."

-My cousin too put his kippa back on his head and returned to the God of our fathers.
+My cousin too put his kipa back on his head and returned to the God of our fathers.

 Menachem Kuchar, 7th July, 2009